 • There is acute, spontaneous, or chronic tooth pain

 • There is lingering or extreme sensitivity to hot and cold food and drink

-• Tender and/or swollen gums
+• When gums are tender and/or swollen